-Our faculty led programs give students the opportunity to study abroad with O’Neill faculty, on O’Neill courses, with students from across the IU campuses.
+Our faculty-led programs give students the opportunity to study abroad with O’Neill faculty, on O’Neill courses, with students from across the IU campuses.
 We currently offer a wide range of program models, but we are also open to exploring new types of overseas experiences for students.

 Our Current Faculty-Led Program Models